 Battery charging via a Generator - what type charger for battery charging via generator?

 Most portable generators can maintain their rated output for only a few minutes.
 Their limit is usually 80% for continual use.
 In reality, your 1000 watt generator is an 800 watt generator.
 They are most fuel efficient around 70% load.
 That is 700 watts for a 1000 watt unit.
 This is sufficient to power a quality 30-40 amp charger.
 Chargers this size will fully charge a flat 12 volt 100 amp hour AGM battery within 3-4 hours.
 Conventional lead acid batteries will take longer as they are unable to speedily absorb the charge.

-High quality chargers are not cheap.
+High quality RV battery chargers are not cheap.
 Expect to pay $350 upwards.
 Do not skimp on this.
 Any savings on a cheap battery charger will be wiped out by its inevitable inefficiency as more fuel is burned in running the generator for longer.
+Further - some cheap battery chargers (particularly) can destroy AGM and LiFePO4 battteries as neither withstands over-voltage charging.
 High quality chargers work quickly, deeply and reliably.
 Some top brands are better than 90% efficient.

-Generator big enough – but charger does not perform
+Battery charging via a Generator - generator big enough – but charger does not perform